WojjyGitHub/Final-Assessment/README.md

 30/01/24
 - Purchased a Domain name and configured address
 - Added meta descriptions (all pages)
-- Added missing 'alt' descriptions (landing page)
+- Added missing 'alt' descriptions (main page)
 - Changed the 'title' to better suit the page (all pages)
 - Added sitemap.xml (root folder)
 - Confirmed ownership with Google Search Console